Comparison4 min read

 At a glance

-| 2026 VW ID.4 Standard | 2026 Chevy Equinox EV 1LT | |
+2026 VW ID.4 Standard2026 Chevy Equinox EV 1LT

-| EPA range | 206 mi (RWD) / 255 mi (AWD Pro S) | 319 mi (FWD) / 273 mi (AWD) |
+EPA range206 mi (RWD) / 255 mi (AWD Pro S)319 mi (FWD) / 273 mi (AWD)

 Range reality

 The Equinox EV's 319-mile EPA figure on FWD is a clear win.
-Real-world highway range (which runs about 15–20% below EPA) puts it near 265 miles — genuinely adequate for road trips without anxiety.
-The base ID.4 Standard at 206 miles looks poor by comparison, though the RWD Pro S reaches 291 miles at a higher trim price.
+Real-world highway range (about 15–20% below EPA) lands it near 265 miles — genuinely road-trip-adequate without anxiety.
+The base ID.4 Standard at 206 miles looks poor next to it, though the RWD Pro S reaches 291 at a higher trim price.
+If range is your primary concern, the Equinox EV wins at every comparable price point — the base 1LT at $34,995 out-ranges the base ID.4 by over 100 miles.

-Charging: Electrify America vs. reality
+Charging: Electrify America vs reality

 Interior and tech